gsutre/icover/README.md

 # ICover

 ICover is a fork of [QCover](https://github.com/blondimi/qcover), a Python implementation of a decision procedure for the Petri net coverability problem.
 ICover performs a backward coverability search that is pruned with the help of forward invariants.
+Some preprocessings have been implemented to accelerate the computation.

 ## Installation, Usage and Input file format